 Widely accessible to students, clinics provide real-world situations to help clients from diverse populations, low-wage earners and those dealing with consumer protection and criminal issues by partnering with local law firms and non-profit organizations.
 These experiences help build collaboration, writing, presentation, negotiation and problem-solving skills.

 The Law School offers several cutting-edge legal concentrations, drawing from the expertise of our nationally renowned faculty and interdisciplinary partnerships with other University of Minnesota programs.
-Students can specialize in Business Law, Criminal Justice, Environmental and Energy Law, Health Law and Bioethics, Human Rights Law, Intellectual Property and Technology Law, International Law, and Labor and Employment Law.
+Students can specialize in Business Law, Civil Litigation, Criminal Justice, Environmental and Energy Law, Health Law and Bioethics, Human Rights Law, Intellectual Property and Technology Law, International Law, and Labor and Employment Law.